Executive Director Matthew Logan

 Matt co-founded Potomac Riverkeeper, where he served as chairman of the Board of Directors and later as president.
-He has also served on the Board of Directors of the Alliance for the Chesapeake Bay and Acorn Hill School.
-He currently serves on the Board of the Rock Creek Conservancy.
+He has also served on the Board of Directors of the Alliance for the Chesapeake Bay, Rock Creek Conservancy, and Acorn Hill School.

-Matthew holds Master’s degrees in environment/land use planning and United States history.
-He lives with this son and daughter in Kensington, Maryland.
+Matt holds Master’s degrees in environment/land use planning and United States history.